Cupertino

 Permit employee housing in multiple zoning districts.

-Continue to implement the City's zoning code to allow employee housing in multiple zoning districts.
+The City amended the zoning code in 2014 to allow employee housing in multiple zoning districts.
+In 2023, the City continued to implement the City's zoning code to allow employee housing in multiple zoning districts.
 The Zoning Ordinance is regularly updated to comply with state law.

 Ongoing: 2014-2022